 Mitomi Tokoto: Japanese Cyber-Kid

-Sleepy Brain/Simon Sellars: Mitomi Tokoto
+Sleepy Brain: Mitomi Tokoto

 There’s a unique sense of overload for the first-time visitor to Tokyo.
 Intricate layers-upon-layers of ever-shifting urban culture crush the hapless tourist, who’s invariably pressed up against the very bottom layer like a stuffed pheasant under glass.